molecule-labs/molecule/README.md

 }
 ```

 The abstract class is parameterized by the type `Ii` and `Oj` of the input and output channel interfaces passed as argument to the `main` method, followed by the result type `R`.
-Since it inherits form ['ProcessType1x1[String, String, Unit]'](http://molecule-labs.github.io/molecule/#molecule.io.ProcessType1x1), the process type `HelloYou` is a factory of process instances [`Process`](http://molecule-labs.github.io/molecule/molecule/process/Process.html) that use one input of type `String`, one input of type `String` and terminates with a result of type `Unit`.
+Since it inherits form [`ProcessType1x1[String, String, Unit]`](http://molecule-labs.github.io/molecule/#molecule.io.ProcessType1x1), the process type `HelloYou` is a factory of process instances [`Process`](http://molecule-labs.github.io/molecule/#molecule.process.Process) that use one input of type `String`, one input of type `String` and terminates with a result of type `Unit`.
 This result can be retrieved by a parent process once it terminates.

-The behavior of `HelloYou` processes is here defined as a for-comprehension in the main method:
+The behavior of `HelloYou` processes is defined by implementing the `main` method:

 ```scala
   def main(in: Input[String], out: Output[String]) = for {